How to perform the Gaze Stabilization Test (GST)

 If the IMU is not turned on, you will see this error message.

-Figure 7 - Start button will be inactive if the sensor is not turned on
+Figure 8: Start button is inactive if the sensor is not turned on.

 Once you have mounted the headband on the patient, you can hand them the remote control.
 Instruct the patient to press the arrow that matches the direction of the optotype they see during the testing.

-If they do not know the direction, they can tell you “I don’t know” and then you can click on the “?” on the screen to enter the “I don’t know” response for them.
+If the patient does not know the direction, they can tell you “I don’t know” and then you can click on the “?” on the screen to enter the “I don’t know” response for them.

 How to perform the Static Visual Acuity (SVA) test

 If you have not already completed the Static Visual Acuity (SVA) test, then you must complete it before moving on.
-If you have already completed the SVA in the DVA test, then you can copy the values over and begin the GST with the first subtest.
+If you have already completed the SVA (in DVA or fvHIT™), then you can copy the values over and begin the GST with the first subtest.

 For the SVA test, the patient keeps their head still and responds to the direction of the optotype that appears in the white square on the TV screen.